WendongMao/Intelligent_Typography/README.md

   ```
   python make_restdir.py
   ```
-  - A folder containing global/local images/masks can be generated (`./test_case/202xxx/`), and the degree of mask smoothness can be adjusted by changing the kernel size of gaussian filter. the directory & file structure like this:
+  - A folder containing global/local images/masks can be generated (`./test_case/202xxx/`), and the degree of mask smoothness can be adjusted by changing the kernel size of gaussian filter.
+The directory & file structure is like this:
   ```
   |---test
   |   └───textname_stylename.jpg